 Studded tires are best for commuters who live in long-lasting cold winter climates with lots of ice.
 They can be left on the bike for several months out of the year and can be used on dry paved roads too.
 They are a good safety net for unpredictable winter conditions, where roads can turn slippery and covered with black ice overnight.

-Studded tires can be used on a variety of surfaces, including dry pavement, although the material used for studs is important if you use them on paved roads.
+Studded tires can be used on various surfaces, including dry pavement, although the material used for studs is important if you use them on paved roads.
 Steel studs wear out quickly and lose their effectiveness.
-Carbide studs far outlast steel ones.
-Nokian and Schwalbe tires produced since the early 2000’s all use carbide studs.
+Carbide studs last much longer than steel ones.
+Nokian and Schwalbe tires produced since the early 2000s all use carbide studs.

 Here’s an excellent real-life comparison from Saukki.
-If anyone is qualified to give them a fair comparison, it is a Finnish man who has snow readily available 6 months each year.
+If anyone is qualified to give them a fair comparison, it is a Finnish man with snow readily available six months each year.

 How long do studded tires last?

 A good set of studded tires can last several seasons and several thousand miles.
-Commuters often mount them on their wheels in November and leave them on until March, which means that they run them half of the winter season.
+Commuters often mount them on their wheels in November and leave them on until March, meaning they run them half of the winter season.

-It’s possible to change tires depending on the weather, although it is very impractical.
-Since they are quite noisy on the road, if your budget allows for it, you may want to keep two sets of wheels, one with studless and another one with studded tires, and change them depending on the weather.
+It’s possible to change tires depending on the weather, although it is impractical.
+Since they are quite noisy on the road, if your budget allows, you may want to keep two sets of wheels, one with studless and another with studded tires, and change them depending on the weather.

 They run at lower pressures than most tires.
-The recommended pressure varies from tire to tire, but each type has a recommended pressure range typically 20-60 PSI (1.5-4 bars).
-The lower the tire pressure the more studs are in contact with the ground, giving you a stronger grip.
-Keep in mind that tires running at lower pressures may look like they’re deflated even when perfectly safe to ride.
-It is recommended to check the tire pressure regularly to make sure you’re not left stranded somewhere on a freezing roadside.
+The recommended pressure varies from tire to tire, but each type has a recommended pressure range of typically 20-60 PSI (1.5-4 bars).
+The lower the tire pressure, the more studs are in contact with the ground, giving you a stronger grip.
+Remember that tires running at lower pressures may look like they’re deflated even when perfectly safe to ride.
+It is recommended to check the tire pressure regularly to ensure you’re not stranded somewhere on a freezing roadside.

-There’s no need to worry that the studs on the tire damage your inner tube since they don’t come in contact with each other.
-The outer part of the stud is spikey, but the inner part is flat, well embedded in the tire and therefore separated from the inner tubes.
+The studs on the tire damage don’t damage the inner tube since they don’t come in contact with each other.
+The outer part of the stud is spikey, but the inner part is flat, well embedded in the tire, and therefore separated from the inner tubes.

-There is no set number of studs on studded bike tires.
+Different tires come with different amounts of studs.
 They usually range between 100 and 400 per tire.
-The more studs a tire has, the more grip it can provide, but at the same time the heavier it is.
-With wear some of the studs may start falling out.
-If it’s only a few there’s nothing to worry about.
-Once you lose a dozen or more, it’s a sign that you should think of getting new ones .
+The more studs a tire has, the more grip it can provide, but at the same time, the heavier it is.
+With use, some of the studs may start falling out.
+If it’s only a few, there’s nothing to worry about.
+Once you lose a dozen or more, it’s a sign that you should think of getting new ones.

 Studded tire sizes

 When it comes to sizing, studded tires don’t fit all wheel types and sizes.
-They are only available in 20”, 26” and 27.5”, 650b and 28” diameters.
-Most commuter bikes run 28” wheels, but it’s also important to pay attention to tire clearance, since the narrowest studded tires are 32mm wide.
+They are only available in 20”, 26” and 27.5”, 650b, and 28” diameters.
+You need to pay attention to tire clearance, since the narrowest studded tires are 32mm wide.
 Their width makes them impossible to mount on most road bikes, but they fit most hybrid, gravel and cyclocross bikes with 28-inch wheels.

-When you buy a new set of studded tires you need to run them in by riding them on paved roads for about 25 miles (40 km) without sudden acceleration or braking first, after which they can be used as any other tire.
-There’s no need to worry that they will slip on asphalt or damage it.
+When you buy a new set of studded tires, you need to run them in by riding them on paved roads for about 25 miles (40 km) without sudden acceleration or braking first.

 For best grip, you should install studded tires at the front and rear as well.
 If you can afford only one tire, you should install it at the front.
 It will improve the steering of your bike, but you will still struggle to climb hills covered in ice, because your rear tires will have no sufficient grip on the road.